parthvohra25/Topsis/README.md

 | m4  | 0.82 | 0.67 | 2.68 | 70.19 | 0.5238778712729114 | 3   |
 | M5  | 0.75 | 0.56 | 1.3 | 80.39 | 0.8113887082429979 | 1   |

-- The output csv contains the ranks of all the rows i.e. Model M5 is the best among the others
+- The output.csv contains the ranks of all the rows i.e. Model M5 is the best among the others